SAP/project-kb/README.md

 the rest of the open-source ecosystem.

 These considerations have pushed us to release our vulnerability knowledge base in early 2019.
-In June 2020, we made a further step releasing tool support to make the creation, aggregation, and consumption of vulnerability data much easier.
+In June 2020, we made a further step releasing the `kaybee` tool support to make the creation, aggregation, and consumption of vulnerability data much easier.
+In late 2020, we also released, as a proof-of-concept, the prototype `prospector`, whose goal is to automate the mapping of vulnerability advisories onto their fix-commits.
+A technical description of the approach we implemented in `prospector` can be found in this [preprint](https://arxiv.org/abs/2103.13375).
+As of April 2021, together with our partners in the EU-funded project AssureMOSS, we are reimplementing `prospector` to make it more robust, scalable, and user-friendly.
+The reimplementation is carried out in the dedicate branch `prospector-assuremoss`.

 We hope this will encourage more contributors to join our efforts to build a collaborative, comprehensive knowledge base where each party remains in control